-- Which type of experimental design is appropriate for each scenario? - security training - static and moving targets - (IM) are more productive than teams who use text-only IM
+- Which type of experimental design is appropriate for each scenario? - A. A study investigating whether people who have attended a security training program generate and use more secure passwords than people who haven't received any security training - B. A research team examining the effectiveness of joysticks and trackballs for selecting static and moving targets - C. A research team examining whether virtual teams who use video instant messaging (IM) are more productive than teams who use text-only IM